icopy-site/awesome-cn/docs/awesome/awesome-graphql.md

 #### Custom Scalars

-- [graphql-java-datetime](https://github.com/donbeave/graphql-java-datetime) - GraphQL ISO 日期是一组符合 RFC 3339 的日期/时间标量类型，可与 graphql-java 一起使用.
+- [graphql-java-datetime](https://github.com/donbeave/graphql-java-datetime) - GraphQL ISO Date is a set of RFC 3339 compliant date/time scalar types to be used with graphql-java.
 - [graphql-java-extended-scalars](https://github.com/graphql-java/graphql-java-extended-scalars) - graphql-java 的扩展标量.

 <a name="java-example" />